CORRIGAN & CORRIGAN

 Any personal data that a client provides to us will be treated with the highest standards of security and confidentiality and handled in accordance with the General Data Protection Regulation

-All files are retained in cabinets and any files in use outside the office are transported and stored in a locked briefcase which must be attended by Corrigan & Corrigan personnel at all times.
+All paper files are retained in cabinets and any files in use outside the office are transported and stored in a locked briefcase which must be attended by Corrigan & Corrigan personnel at all times.

 Our computers and laptops are password protected and documentation of a sensitive nature when being transferred to other parties such as Counsel, are delivered by registered post or by courier in tamper proof envelopes.

 All of our personnel are fully aware of their obligations in terms of data protection and the GDPR.
 All office information is treated with the utmost confidence by our personnel.

 Any files which are archived off site are archived in a secure facility with a reputable company with whom we have a Data Processing Agreement in place.